Borough status in the United Kingdom: Wales

 The districts created in 1974 were abolished in 1996 by the Local Government (Wales) Act 1994.
-The 1994 Act amended section 245 of the Local Government Act 1972, allowing for the new unitary county councils established by the Act to apply for a charter in a similar manner to the old district councils.
+The 1994 Act amended section 245 of the Local Government Act 1972, allowing the new unitary county councils established by the Act to apply for a charter in a similar manner to the old district councils.
 On receiving a charter a county became a "county borough".

-Welsh unitary authorities granted a charter in 1996 bestowing county borough status

 Northern Ireland

-The privileges of borough status are that the council chairperson is called "mayor" and up to one quarter of councillors can be called "alderman", and the council can award freedom of the borough.
+The privileges of borough status are that the council chairperson is called "mayor"; up to one quarter of councillors can be called "alderman"; and the council can award freedom of the borough.
 The Municipal Corporations (Ireland) Act 1840 extinguished all the boroughs in Ireland except for ten.
 In what would in 1921 become Northern Ireland, there were two remaining municipal boroughs in 1840: Belfast (made a city in 1888) and Derry (officially Londonderry, and a city since 1604).
 Five towns with abolished corporations remained parliamentary boroughs until 1885 (Armagh, Carrickfergus, Coleraine, Dungannon, and Enniskillen) as did three (Downpatrick, Lisburn, and Newry) where any corporation was defunct by 1801.
 Several of the urban districts in Northern Ireland created under the Local Government (Ireland) Act 1898 later received charters granting borough status.
 The Local Government Act (Northern Ireland) 1972 replaced the multi-tier local government system with 26 unitary districts whose councils could retain the charter of a borough within the district; other districts later received borough charters in their own right.
 The 2015 local government reforms replaced the 26 districts with 11 larger districts.
 The "statutory transition committee" handling each council merger had the right to request transfer of borough status as in 1972, and unionist-majority councils did so, while nationalist-majority councils chose not to apply.
 There were complications where places had city status; therefore Belfast, Derry and Lisburn's borough charters carried over automatically, without the need for the council to pass a resolution.
 Although Newry received city status in 2002, Newry and Mourne District Council did not receive borough status.
 In 2015 its successor Newry, Mourne and Down District Council voted not to request borough status, the required two-thirds majority failing after opposition from Sinn Féin.